Winter Operations

 Snow removal operation in Garrett County

-MDOT SHA has learned how best practices improve safety, reduce cost and improve the environment.
-Many of these best practices form the basis for the Statewide Salt Management Plan, created by MDOT SHA in conjunction with the Maryland Department of the Environment.
-The plan is one of the many ways that MDOT SHA helps other State, county and municipal highway agencies fight winter storms.
+SHA has learned how best practices improve safety, reduce cost and improve the environment.
+Many of these best practices form the basis for the Statewide Salt Management Plan created by SHA in conjunction with the Maryland Department of the Environment.
+The plan is one of the many ways that SHA helps other State, county and municipal highway agencies fight winter storms.

 In the fall and winter, you can track plows in your neighborhood using our S.T.O.R.M. application